![]() |

 -

 Leo Express is a private open-access operator which operates a comfortable Prague-Krakow train twice a week.
 It's a modern air-conditioned electric unit with 3 classes, Economy, Business & Premium.
-It started running in July 2018, initially twice a week, then 4 days a week then back down to twice a week following the pandemic, in June 2023 it's back to 3 per week.
+It started running in July 2018, initially twice a week, then 4 days a week then back down to twice a week following the pandemic.
 It's expected to become daily eventually.

 -